vitorscoelho/sw4k/README.md

 # sw4k
 It is a simple wrapper of SAP2000 functions for Kotlin/Java.

 It uses JACOB (https://sourceforge.net/projects/jacob-project/) to make Java-COM bridge.

 Only SAP2000 v14, for a while.

+Obviously, SAP2000 version must be installed on your system.

 Example (SAP2000 with Kotlin):
 ```kotlin